Bad Faith Insurance Tactics

 Denying a claim without giving a reason

 Insurance companies should always give a reason for claim denials.
 If your insurance company has denied a valid claim without giving any reason whatsoever, or has denied your claim for an invalid reason, you may have a claim against your insurance company for bad faith.
+That is why you should contact an insurance bad faith lawyer in Colorado Springs.

 Failing to conduct a prompt and complete investigation